You usually have several tests to check for lung cancer. This might include all or some of the following:

 This test is called a percutaneous lung biopsy.
 Your doctor takes a sample of lung tissue by passing a needle into the lung.

-You might have this test if your doctor has seen an abnormal looking area in your lung or airways using an x-ray or CT scan.
+You might have this test if your doctor has seen an abnormal looking area in your lung or airways using a CT scan.

 A surgical biopsy of the lung can help diagnose lung cancer.
 The surgeon carries out your biopsy in one of the following ways: